ledenis/bullet-soft-doc/021_rigid.md

 		}
 	}

 Then we can link the bodies.
 Here we use btFixedConstraint.
 The anchor points need to be set to local coordinates.
-The code is adapted from a [post][link-code-forum] in the forums.
+The code is adapted from a [post][link-code-forum] on the forums.

 	void linkRigidBodies(btRigidBody* bodyA, btRigidBody* bodyB,
 			const btVector3& anchorA, const btVector3& anchorB) {